wongey/qiree/doc/main/acknowledgments.rst

 Acknowledgments
 ***************

 This research was supported by the US Department of Energy, Office of Science Advanced Scientific Computing Research, Advanced Research for Quantum Computing.
 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
-The work was performed at Oak Ridge National Laboratory as part of the Advanced Integrated Development Environments for Quantum Computing (AIDE-QC) project.
+The work was initially performed at Oak Ridge National Laboratory as part of the Advanced Integrated Development Environments for Quantum Computing (AIDE-QC) project and continued under the Modular and Error-Aware Software Stack for Heterogeneous Quantum Computing Ecosystems (MACH-Q) project.

 .. raw:: latex